-Despite the pandemic Innovate Trust have been offering vital training and support for disabled people, enabling them to gain skills and work experience.
+Despite the pandemic, Innovate Trust offered vital training and support for disabled people, enabling them to gain skills and work experience.

 We’re people first

-People with learning disabilities can often find themselves battling isolation and stigma, but Cardiff People First is transforming events and venues to make them accessible for all.
+People with learning disabilities can often find themselves battling isolation and stigma, but Cardiff People First transformed events and venues to make them accessible for all.

 Powerful stories from Active Inclusion

-WCVA’s Active Inclusion Fund is an important way for voluntary organisations to tackle unemployment in the wake of Covid-19.
-Here are just some of the many personal stories that demonstrate the impact Active Inclusion projects are having on people.
+WCVA’s Active Inclusion Fund was an important way for voluntary organisations to tackle unemployment in the wake of Covid-19.
+Here are just some of the many personal stories that demonstrate the impact Active Inclusion projects had on people.

 Sector’s role in employability programmes is essential